sdss/astra/docs/sphinx/components.rst

 Components can be executed sequentially in Astra so that the outputs of one component are accessible to other components.
+All Astra components will have access to the ``astra`` Python module, which includes utility functions to access targeting information about a source, retrieve outputs that other components have produced about this source, and to access external databases (e.g., Gaia photometry and astrometry).

 What makes a component?